Frequently Asked Questions

-Can I use FlexDoctor when it is charging?
+Can I use the FlexDoctor when it is charging?

 No. You must have the unit charged in order to use it.
 However, you should be able to get hours of use off of a single charge.

 Does the FlexDoctor have any side effects?

-You may experience soreness if you use FlexDoctor at high intensity.
-You may feel your muscles contracting if you use FlexDoctor at high intensity.
+You may experience soreness if you use the FlexDoctor at high intensity.
+You may feel your muscles contracting if you use the FlexDoctor at high intensity.
 Neither of these are dangerous.

 At a high intensity electrodes may cause redness on sensitive skin which normally fades shortly after use.
 You are more likely to receive adverse effects from electrodes if they are not placed properly or if the electrodes are too old.
 Do not use low quality electrodes.

 What if my FlexDoctor does not power on?